geeksambhu/FOSS-COMMUNITIES-OF-NEPAL/README.md

 Do update this list by sending a PR and let's try to maintain the Alphabetical order.

-### Information included in the list below:
-- Community name
--

 <table class="table table-hover" border='1' style="text-align:centre;">
 <tr>
     <td>Name</td>